ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_0.md

 Now you got a maven project based on these modules:

-    todo-application   : Todo Sample - Application
-    todo-javafx-client : Todo Sample - JavaFX Client todo-servlet       : Todo Sample - Servlet
+    todo-fx      : Todo Sample - JavaFX Client todo-server  : Todo Sample - Server
+    todo-servlet : Todo Sample - Servlet

-The `todo-application` project contains the view model and its associated behaviour.
+The `todo-server` project contains the view model and its associated behaviour.
-The `todo-javafx-client` contains a minimal JavaFX client to test your setup.
 The `todo-servlet` project contains an endpoint that will expose the view model to clients via WebSocket.
+The `todo-fx` contains a minimal JavaFX client to test your setup.

 [1]: http://www.oracle.com/technetwork/articles/java/jsr356-1937161.html
 [2]: https://glassfish.java.net/